-- 1 Install PowerManagerII on the PC/laptop. - 2 Double-click the PowerManagerII icon to open the connection manager. - 3 Go to Connection > New to open a new connection dialog box. - 4 Enter:
+- 1 Install PowerManagerII on the PC/laptop. - 2 An additional interface file may be needed.
+Contact your Eaton representative for details. - 3 Double-click the PowerManagerII icon to open the connection manager. - 4 Go to Connection > New to open a new connection dialog box. - 5 Enter: